The technology behind Tesla’s new integrated structural car batteries is being used to power Bird’s newest e-scooters. Learn more.

 - The name, title, issuing authority, badge/ID number, telephone number, street address, and official government-domain email address for the agent or officer requesting the information.

 We will only consider law enforcement requests that are:

 - typed and delivered in a non-editable form;

 - signed by the appropriate law enforcement officer empowered by local law to make such a request;

 - in compliance with local and United States law; and

 Commitment to Law Enforcement in the Pursuit of Hate Crime Suspects

 In compliance with these guidelines, Bird is committed to cooperating with law enforcement in their pursuit of Riders or other business partners who are reasonably suspected of being involved in a hate crime, including by providing all available data.

 Notice of Requests

-Law enforcement officials who do not want Bird to notify an affected Rider or Charger of their request should (a) provide an appropriate court order or statutory authority prohibiting notice, (b) provide sufficient detail for Bird to determine whether notice would create a risk of harm, or (c) timely withdraw their information request.
+Law enforcement officials who do not want Bird to notify an affected Rider or business partner of their request should (a) provide an appropriate court order or statutory authority prohibiting notice, (b) provide sufficient detail for Bird to determine whether notice would create a risk of harm, or (c) timely withdraw their information request.
 If you believe your legal process is covered by a binding statutory non-disclosure requirement, please provide us with a citation to the appropriate legal authority.